Billy-Dickson/Billy-Dickson.github.io/_posts/2024-05-01-IT-Websites.md

 2. Test for buffer-bloat [here](https://www.waveform.com/tools/bufferbloat) and take a note of your results.
 After testing, my network got a B, which is quite reasonable.
 3. Fix buffer-bloat via the instructions on the [pfsense website](https://docs.netgate.com/pfsense/en/latest/recipes/codel-limiters.html) use the speedtest results you took in step 1 to setup.
 4. Retest your network speed, you might find its slightly slower, maybe 1% to 2% (but I’m ok with that).
-5. Retest your network for [buffer-bloat](https://www.waveform.com/tools/bufferbloat)0 and all being well, you should get a better result mine jumped from a B to and A, see below.
+5. Retest your network for [buffer-bloat](https://www.waveform.com/tools/bufferbloat) and all being well, you should get a better result, mine jumped from a B to and A, see below.

 ![Bufferbloat Website](../assets/img/posts/2024-05-01-IT-Websites/Waveform-Bufferbloat-Website.webp)